CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 TODO something about runc?

 Then it just passes a config and file system path to containerd????

+- Talk about create
+- Talk about run

 Client handle from here
 https://github.com/moby/moby/blob/a3eda72f71962cbe413795fcf496d63aa8f15a7a/libcontainerd/libcontainerd_linux.go